 - Make any dips ahead of time and have them ready for dipping vegetables in or gluten free crackers.
 They will store for about 5 days and can also be used as dressing for salads or a dip for meats and tacos for another meal.

-Lots of recipes can be substituted with gluten free flour mix in place of wheat flour or maple syrup instead of white sugar.
+Most recipes can be substituted with gluten free flour mix in place of wheat flour and try using maple syrup or coconut sugar instead of white sugar.
 Coconut milk or almond milk is great to use in place of dairy milk and cream in recipes.

 - Soak the cashews in water for about 2 hours.